Forest Planting Yields more than Just Trees

 The FPT49 plantation plot has become a symbol of national pride and an inspiration for Thais to conserve and protect forests.
 On July 14, 1997, His Majesty King Vajiralongkorn, then the Crown Prince, planted the "100 millionth" Padauk tree at the FPT49 plantation.
 During this event, community representatives were given the opportunity to place tools and weapons used for illegal logging and hunting at the foot of the tree, pledging to protect the forest forever.

 The 1-million-rai Permanent Forest Restoration Project has not only rehabilitated previously destroyed forests and restored a total of 1,043,230 rai of green space to the country but also heightened awareness about the importance of natural resources and the environment.
 This project led to the creation of forest conservation networks across the country.
 These networks, alongside environmental partnerships focused on soil, water, and forest conservation, have had a lasting impact.
-One such initiative, the "Green Globe Award," was established in 1999 and continues to honor individuals, communities, and youth who have contributed to forest conservation.
+One such initiative, the "Green Globe Awards," was established in 1999 and continues to honor individuals, communities, and youth who have contributed to forest conservation.
 The project also extended to promoting the use of vetiver grass, a royal initiative, to foster knowledge-sharing and link conservation networks, facilitated by the Green Globe Institute.

 The FPT29 Plantation Plot in Pranburi District, Prachuap Khiri Khan, in 2002 |

 Forests planted as part of this initiative have grown and contributed to the country.
-Research by the Kasetsart University Forestry Research Center shows that the forests planted by PTT since 1994 absorb an average of 2.14 million tons of carbon dioxide equivalent per year, generating benefits worth over 280 million baht annually.
+Research by the Kasetsart University Forestry Research Center shows that the forests planted by PTT since 1994 absorb an average of 1.87 million tons of carbon dioxide equivalent per year, generating benefits worth over 300 million baht annually.
 These forests remain over 80% intact, thanks to the combined efforts of government agencies and local communities.
 They also support local livelihoods, enhancing the quality of life and the economy in communities surrounding the reforested areas.

 PTT's Goal Toward Net Zero Emissions